Lambda Chi Alpha Educational Foundation

 Additional requirements must be met to be eligible for a disaster relief grant:

-1. You must be a current member (Associate Member, Collegiate Brother, or Alumnus) in good standing
+• You must be an Associate Member, Collegiate Brother, or Alumnus in good standing.

 Priority will go to current students (Associate Members and Collegiate Brothers) and Alumni Brothers who have graduated within the past ten years and have never received an Anchor Fund award.